Jack-Sibley/ancestral-visionary/src/parts-of-a-card/text-box.md

 **207.3.** Some cards have decorative icons in the background of their text boxes.
 For example, a guild icon appears in the text box of many cards associated with the guilds of Ravnica, and a faction icon appears in the text box of most Scars of Mirrodin™ block cards.
 Similarly, many promotional cards include decorative icons.
 These icons have no effect on game play.

 **207.4.** The chaos symbol {CHAOS} appears in the text box of each plane card to the left of a triggered ability that triggers whenever {CHAOS} is rolled on the planar die.
 The symbol itself has no special rules meaning.
 See rule 901, “Planechase.”

+**207.5.** One card (Cryptic Spires) has a set of symbols below the text box that represent each color and an ability that instructs a player to circle two of those colors as they create their deck.
+To circle a color, the player circles (or otherwise clearly indicates) that color’s symbol.
+The mana symbol of each circled color is considered part of that card’s printed rules text (see rule 613.1) and affects that card’s color identity (see rule 903.4).